RiderCogswell/portfolio-generator/README.md

 # Portfolio Generator!

 ## Description
-This CLI application prompts a Software Developer to enter personal GitHub information and watch a portfolio be created!
+This CLI application, made with Node.js, prompts a Developer to enter personal GitHub information and watch a portfolio be created!

 ## Download source code to check it out!
  1. Download all of the code files